Pandemic Preparedness Hinges on Quickly Sharing Accurate Data

 But much—maybe most--of the world lacks such systems.
 I spent several years working with partners in Sub-Saharan Africa building stronger surveillance systems to detect and respond to novel respiratory virus strains in preparation for the next pandemic.
 One of the biggest lessons I learned is that it takes decades to build systems that can respond to a global health emergency such as the COVID-19 pandemic.
 Collecting data on large numbers of people and, even more challenging, making sure those data are accurate is a complex job that demands effective communication across many disciplines.
 Unfortunately, what we did with the flu vaccine monitoring surveys—and our success—was a bit of an anomaly, even in the United States.
 Adaptability requires a system that’s in place and functional.
 We had that luxury, but in too many parts of the world healthcare and public health data systems face challenges that prevent them from reaching their full potential.

 The solutions are obvious: standardized reporting and efficient data systems.
 What is not obvious is whether we have the global political will and foresight to build those systems.
 The investment in preparedness is far less than the health and economic costs of dealing with an out-of-control pandemic.
-COVID-19 is Exhibit A. Changes in diets resulting in more vulnerable people with obesity and other co-morbidities, inequity in healthcare services, and further development that encroaches on habitats of animals that can infect humans—all of which are increasing—could lay the groundwork for another pandemic that won’t wait 100 years.
+COVID-19 is Exhibit A. Changes in diets resulting in more people with obesity and other co-morbidities, limited healthcare services, and further development that encroaches on habitats of animals that can infect humans—all of which are increasing—could lay the groundwork for another pandemic that won’t wait 100 years.
 Will we finally learn the lesson that we should focus on the important as well as the urgent?
 Is the human species—in particular our leaders—capable of doing so?
 Only time will tell.

 Read More